opencv/opencv/modules/imgproc/doc/histograms.rst

 The function returns
 :math:`d(H_1, H_2)` .

-While the function works well with 1-, 2-, 3-dimensional dense histograms, it may not be suitable for high-dimensional sparse histograms, where, because of aliasing and sampling problems the coordinates of non-zero histogram bins can slightly shift.
+While the function works well with 1-, 2-, 3-dimensional dense histograms, it may not be suitable for high-dimensional sparse histograms.
+In such histograms,  because of aliasing and sampling problems, the coordinates of non-zero histogram bins can slightly shift.
 To compare such histograms or more general sparse configurations of weighted points, consider using the
 :func:`calcEMD` function.

 .. index:: equalizeHist